derektypist/wikipedia-viewer/README.md

 # Wikipedia Viewer

-The purpose of the project is to create a Wikipedia Viewer.
+The purpose of the project is to provide a Wikipedia Viewer.

+## UX

+User Stories to Follow.

+## Features

+The ability to search an article.

 ## Credits